RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

 - `table` or `sql` attributes:
   - `table` - The table to query.
   - `columns` - The columns to fetch if `table` is used.
-  - `sql` - A SQL statement in case you would like to `JOIN` several tables or to perform a different complex query. see more below about using this option.
+  - `sql` - A SQL statement in case you would like to `JOIN` several tables or to perform a different complex query.
+See more below about using this option.

 The `source` section can optionally include the following attributes: